-The following table shows certain information for fiscal 2015, for the NEOs under the Deferred Compensation Plan.
+The following table shows certain information for fiscal 2016, for the NEOs under the Deferred Compensation Plan.

-Name Executive Contributions In Last Fiscal Year (\$) (1) Registrant Contributions in Last Fiscal Year (\$) (1) Aggregate Earnings in Last Fiscal Year (\$) (2) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Fiscal Year-End (\$) (3)

-Luis A. Müller - - - - -

-Jeffrey D. Jones - - - - -

-John H. Allen - - (16,626) - 342,296

-Hock W. Chiang - - - - -
+Executive Registrant Aggregate Aggregate Aggregate Contributions Contributions Earnings in Withdrawals/ Balance In Last Fiscal in Last Fiscal Last Fiscal Distributions at Last Fiscal Name Year (\$) (1) Year (\$) (1) Year (\$)(2) (\$) Year-End (\$) (3) Luis A. Müller - - Jeffrey D. Jones - - - - - John H. Allen - - 62,305 - 404,601 Hock W. Chiang - - - - -

-James A. Donahue - - (9,823) - 2,208,263

-- (1) Neither Cohu nor any participant made any contributions in fiscal 2015. - (2) Aggregate earnings reflect the net gains and losses on mutual fund investment options as provided for under the Cohu Deferred Compensation Plan.
-These amounts are not included in the 2015 Summary Compensation Table as such amounts are not deemed above-market or preferential earnings. - (3) The aggregate balance is included in accrued compensation and benefits in the Cohu December 26, 2015 Consolidated Balance Sheet included in the 2015 Cohu Annual Report on Form 10-K.
+- (1) Neither Cohu nor any participant made any contributions in fiscal 2016. - (2) Aggregate earnings reflect the net gains and losses on mutual fund investment options as provided for under the Cohu Deferred Compensation Plan.
+These amounts are not included in the 2016 Summary Compensation Table as such amounts are not deemed above-market or preferential earnings. - (3) The aggregate balance is included in accrued compensation and benefits in the Cohu December 31, 2016 Consolidated Balance Sheet included in the 2016 Cohu Annual Report on Form 10-K.